 I struggled in my 100 and 200 level English courses.
 I had to play catch up to all the other art students.
 I didn’t know about annotated bibliographies, how to take quotes from a book, that an essay did not have to have just three body paragraphs.
 Despite what my science friends were telling me, I found out the hard way that the arts were challenging.

 The idea of an English minor did not last long.
 Before I knew it, I was writing personal essays is my spare time and reading every famous literary book I could get my hands on from Koerner’s library.
 When I finished reading Oscar Wilde’s The Picture of Dorian Gray during the spring semester of second year, I knew that my goals were changing.
 There was no way around it, I wanted to pursue English literature.
 So I filled in my application to become a dual degree student (shout out to my ENGL 200 professor for helping me with my application even though my essays were awful), got accepted, and instantly assigned myself an English major.
-At that point, I had the option to apply to the honours programme, but I already felt so far behind the rest of my peers that I gave up on that before I even opened the application.

 Why a BSc?